 We’ll look at other fabrics in future posts.
 But if you’re set on rayon…

-It’s hard to argue that any rayon is sustainable given the processing it takes to make it.
+It's hard to argue that any rayon is sustainable given the processing it takes to make it.
 Retailers make green claims for products that use bamboo as a source of cellulose.
-They often describe these textiles as, for example, “95% BAMBOO / 5% SPANDEX.”
-This is simply false.
-The products are not bamboo.
+They often describe these textiles as, for example, "95% BAMBOO / 5% SPANDEX."
+This is misleading.
+Bamboo may be the starting material, but it's chemically and mechanically processed to extract and refine its useful components.
 However, the use of bamboo, a fast-growing grass, as a source of cellulose might help prevent deforestation.
-I would choose products made from bamboo-based rayon over products made from tree-based fabrics.
-Just be aware that claims of “green” and “sustainable” are misleading.
+It's not cut and dry: bamboo forests themselves are threatened by overharvesting.
+Claims of "green" and "sustainable" are often empty promises.Consider Tencel (a brand).

 Tencel may be a more sustainable form of rayon.
 The company that produces Tencel (Lenzig, based in Austria) claims to use only Eucalyptus trees from plantations.
 They also claim to capture and reuse their solvents and to recycle other byproducts into the food and glass industries.